Feyisayo0/Comprehensive-Sales-and-Customer-Insight-Analysis-/README.md

 - Who are our top 10 customers in terms of total spending, and what are their demographic profiles including age group and location?

 ### Data Analysis
-The data analysis phase leveraged SQL to:
-- Compute the AOV, revealing an initial overestimation due to outliers.
-- Employ CTEs to efficiently segment order sizes, refining the focus on the most frequent categories.
-- Merge sales with customer demographics, unraveling the profile of top spenders.
+- The frequency and percentage of each order size category were calculated to understand the distribution of order sizes.
+- The distribution of customers by state and the identification of the state with the majority of customers were analyzed.
+- The top 10 customers based on total spend were identified, and their demographic information was analyzed to determine their common locations and age groups.
+- The growth in total order values from one week to the next was calculated to identify trends in sales performance.

 ### Recommendations
-The Analysis results are summarized as follows;
-The analysis results are summarized as follows:
-- The corrected AOV stood at $754.09, a more accurate reflection of customer spending.
-- Small orders (1-2 items) emerged as the majority, suggesting a customer preference for selective, potentially high-value items.
-- California surfaced as a key customer hub, indicating a strong market presence that could be further cultivated.
+- Target Marketing: Focus marketing efforts on California (CA) and customers in the 40-50 age group, as they represent the majority of top customers.
+- Inventory Management: Maintain a balanced inventory with a higher emphasis on items that are commonly part of small orders (1-2 items).
+- Fraud Detection: Implement stricter validation checks to prevent and identify fraudulent transactions early.

 ### Results
-Based on the analysis, the following  actions are recommended:
-- Focus on the younger demographic of 20-29-year-olds, as suggested by their higher AOV and order frequency.
-- Explore cross-selling and upselling strategies to increase the average size of orders.
-- Capitalize on the customer density in California with region-specific promotions.
+- Correct AOV: After excluding fraudulent transactions, the correct Average Order Value (AOV) was calculated to be $754.09.
+- Order Size Distribution: Small orders (1-2 items) were the most frequent, accounting for 73.49% of all orders.
+- Customer Demographics: California (CA) had the highest number of customers, with 159 customers, predominantly in the 40-50 age group.
+- Top Customers: The majority of the top 10 customers based on total spend were located in California and belonged to the 40-50 age group.
+- Week-over-Week Growth: Detailed weekly sales performance and growth trends were identified, allowing for better sales tracking and forecasting.

 ### Limitations
+- Data Quality: The presence of fraudulent transactions and data entry errors (e.g., order amount of $704,000 instead of $704) impacted initial analysis results.
-The analysis was limited by the data provided and may not account for all factors influencing sales trends, such as seasonal variability or broader economic conditions.
-The data cleaning process assumed that extreme values were anomalies without further contextual data, which could potentially exclude valid high-value transactions.
+- Data Completeness: The analysis is limited to the available data and may not account for other influential factors such as seasonal trends or promotions.
+- Platform Constraints: The analysis was conducted using csvfiddle.io, which may have limitations in supporting certain SQL functions and complex queries.

 ### References
 Smart SQL